mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ## Requirements

-- access to [Control Plane With Access Control](/fast_data/runtime_management/overview.mdx) application, which automatically scaffold the configurations regarding microservices, collections, endpoints and variables needed for controlling Fast Data runtime and protecting its access.
+- access to [Fast Data Control Plane With Access Control](/fast_data/runtime_management/overview.mdx) application, which automatically scaffold the configurations regarding microservices, collections, endpoints and variables needed for controlling Fast Data runtime and protecting its access.
 Generated resources need to be further customized depending on your needs and credentials.
 - an introduction to [Envoy](https://envoyproxy.io/), which is employed as API Gateway by the application.
 It is also